THE VISION

 MI-CEMI has adopted the following goals and objectives to be effective by the year 2035:

-- A 50% reduction in the average length of stay of persons admitted to prison through the implementation of sentencing and parole reforms;
+- Length of Stay: There is a 50% reduction in the average length of stay of persons in prison through the implementation of sentencing and parole reforms

 THE ISSUES